 Pizza Funghi e Salsiccia (Mushroom and Sausage Pizza).
 Take wonderfully spiced Italian sausage, and combine it with juicy plump mushrooms all on a beautiful tomato sauce smothered on a homemade crispy crust.
 The result, spectacular!

-- 1 homemade fresh pizza dough
+- 1 homemade fresh pizza dough (our homemade here)

 - 1 small can San Marzano tomatoes, pureed

 - 250 g Italian sausage meat

 - 1 clove of garlic, whole, peeled and pressed

 - salt, pepper, fresh thyme, sage, and parsley, chopped